-To determine if your child has outgrown FPIES it is important to work with your doctor and evaluate it on a food-by-food basis.
+To determine if your child has outgrown FPIES, work with your doctor on a food-by-food basis.
 Atopy patch testing can help assess if your child is ready for an oral challenge in your doctor’s office or hospital (do not attempt without a doctor’s supervision!).

 We hope this helps shed some light on an often confusing disease.
 If any of you have children with FPIES and can share your experiences, please leave a comment!